StatCan/cae-eac/docs/en/GitHub.md

 # GitHub

+GitHub.com is an online platform that is used for collaboration as well as tracking changes and versioning for a variety of project types.

-Description of how we use GitHub.com.
-Do not use protected B data on GitHub.
+**IMPORTANT: Do not store protected B data on GitHub.**

 ## Creating a GitHub Account